COCONUT: A coronal model with an energy decomposition strategy: Concluding remarks

-Although inherent with many merits, there still remain many challenges to address to further improve the current COCONUT.
-Adaptive mesh refinement technique, as well as high-order accurate algorithms, are required to balance high accuracy and required efficiency for simulating transient events with high fidelity in practical applications, such as CME simulations triggered by sun-spot rotations.
-Synchronize magnetograms where magnetic field at different longitudes are observed at the same time, and with accuracy of magnetic fields in polar regions significantly improved, are required to further improve the consistence between simulations and observations.
-More realistic, physical based coronal heating and solar wind acceleration source terms are required to improve reliability of coronal simulations involving extremely complex magnetic and flow field configurations.
+Although it has many merits, there are still many challenges to address to further improve the current COCONUT.
+Adaptive mesh refinement technique, as well as high-order accurate algorithms, are required to balance high accuracy and required efficiency for simulating transient events with high fidelity in practical applications, such as CME simulations triggered by sunspot rotations. synchronized magnetograms, in which the magnetic field at different longitudes is observed simultaneously, with magnetic field accuracy in polar regions significantly improved, are required to further enhance the consistency between simulations and observations.
+More realistic, physically based source terms for coronal heating and solar wind acceleration are necessary to enhance the reliability of coronal simulations involving highly complex magnetic and flow field configurations.

-In our future work, we plan to utilize the vector magnetic field containing the tangential component to drive the evolution of the coronal structures and adopt characteristic boundary conditions \citep{Feng_2023} to deal with the evolution of solutions at the ghost cells near inner boundary.
-We will try to adopt AI-generated synchronised magnetograms to drive coronal evolutions with higher reality.
-Additionally, we plan to locally refine the grid mesh around active region to contain sun-spot rotations and mimic a CME launch self-consistently.